 BOARD OF DIRECTORS

-Dulce’s passion for social justice has led her to serve as the Vice President of the Board at the Latino Center of the Midlands.
+Dulce’s passion for social justice has led her to serve as President of the Board at the Latino Center of the Midlands for the past 2 years.
 She embraces the opportunity to creatively problem solve and lead with others so that together they can create a positive change in the Latino community.
 Dulce enjoys helping others, like her father did as a minister, and wants to empower individuals to reach their goals.
 Dulce graduated from the Bellevue University with a Master’s of Art in Management, and she completed the the Organization Developments Graduate Certificate program at the Fielding Graduate Institute.
-Outside of her position on the board, Dulce is the Chief Operations Officer at Whispering Roots.
+Outside of her position on the board, Dulce is the Owner & Chief Executive Advisor of Sherman Executive Consulting.
 During her free time, she enjoys meeting new people, helping organize community events, gardening, and baking.
 Dulce also enjoys spending quality time with family and friends.

 Erin’s drive to serve, educate, and create community engagement led her to seek out an organization that embraces all of these aspects.
 She found this in the Latino Center of the Midlands, and began serving on the Board.
 Erin embraces the opportunity to become more involved in her community and is excited to be able to help the organization grow.
 She earned her Master of Arts in English and a Bachelor of Arts in English from the University of Nebraska at Omaha.
 Outside of her position on the Board, Erin is the Communications Director for RDG Planning & Design, where she leads the firm’s global communications and PR strategies.
 During her free time, she enjoys staying active, being outdoors, and spending quality time with her husband, family, and two rescue pups Ziggy and Zelda.